jim-dilkes/manifold-pruning/src/pruning/weighted/bert-prune/bert/multilingual.md

 However, the size of the Wikipedia for a given language varies greatly, and therefore low-resource languages may be "under-represented" in terms of the neural network model (under the assumption that languages are "competing" for limited model capacity to some extent).

-At the same time, we also don't want to overfit the model by performing thousands of epochs over a tiny Wikipedia for a particular language.
+However, the size of a Wikipedia also correlates with the number of speakers of a language, and we also don't want to overfit the model by performing thousands of epochs over a tiny Wikipedia for a particular language.

 To balance these two factors, we performed exponentially smoothed weighting of the data during pre-training data creation (and WordPiece vocab creation).
 In